-The following guide uses the compss_tasks.cfg as an example to illustrate the basic usage of Paraver.
+The following guide uses a kmeans trace (result from executing the Kmeans sample code with the --tracing flag.) with the compss_tasks.cfg configuration file as an example to illustrate the basic usage of Paraver.
 After accepting the load of the configuration file, another window appears showing the view.
 Figure 24 and Figure 25 show an example of this process.